 Percentage of listings with price cuts: 16.7%

 Aside from the white-sand beaches, Cuban cuisine, and Art Deco architecture, Miami’s decadent brunch spots are worth the move alone.
-Sure, your home might not come close to Gianni Versace’s iconic mansion, but at least the permanent vacation that is living in Miami is a good excuse to decorate with more color.
+Sure, your home might not be as extravagant as Gianni Versace’s iconic mansion, but the permanent vacation that is living in Miami is a good excuse to embrace decorating with color.